How To Start a Resume in 2024 (+Resume Introduction Examples)

 Regardless of your resume format, these examples of resume introductions can inspire you to create a compelling resume that will assist you in your job hunt.

-Resume introduction for student
+Resume introduction example for a student

 "As a highly motivated student pursuing a bachelor's degree in biology with an interest in sleep research, I'm excited to apply my academic knowledge and gain hands-on experience in the field through an internship.
 I'm a quick learner and team player with a solid understanding of the principles of neuroscience, physiology, and research methodologies, and I am ready to contribute to ongoing research projects focused on improving our understanding of sleep and sleep disorders."

-Resume introduction for recent graduate
+Example resume introduction for a recent graduate

 "As a recent graduate with a bachelor's degree in biology and a passion for understanding the science of sleep, I'm eager to apply my knowledge and skills to a career in sleep research.
 With a strong foundation in neuroscience, physiology, and research methodologies, I'm well-equipped to contribute to studies aimed at improving our understanding of sleep disorders and their treatments."

-Resume introduction for entry level professional
+Resume introduction example for an entry level professional

 "As a skilled HVAC professional, my strong foundation in heating, ventilation, and air conditioning systems makes me well-equipped to make a positive impact.
 I have gained practical experience through hands-on projects helping with the installation and maintenance of various HVAC systems.
 I am confident that I have the skills and motivation to excel in this industry."

-Resume introduction for mid-level professional
+How to start a resume introduction for a mid-level professional

 "As an experienced social media marketing professional, I'm excited to apply my project management skills and expertise to drive growth and engagement for your organization.
 With a proven track record of success in developing and executing social media strategies, I have a strong track record of delivering results managing social media campaigns across a variety of platforms.
 I am highly analytical and data-driven, and am also a creative thinker who is always looking for new and innovative ways to engage audiences and drive business results."

-Resume introduction for experienced professional
+Example resume introduction for an experienced professional

 "With over a decade of experience as an attorney, I have a proven track record of success in handling complex legal matters, including contract negotiations, civil litigation, and intellectual property disputes.
 I am highly skilled in legal analysis, negotiation, and advocacy, and I have a reputation for delivering results that exceed expectations.
 My strong communication skills and attention to detail make me an asset to any legal team."

-Make your entire resume stand out with Teal
+Write your resume introduction with Teal

 If you're looking for a quicker and easier way to craft your resume, Teal can help.
 Use the AI technology integrated within Teal's AI Resume Builder to generate professional summaries directly within the Teal platform.